5 Best Anime like Naruto

 4. My Hero Academia

-My Hero Academia (僕のヒーローアカデミア), one of the most popular ongoing manga on Weekly Shonen Jump, is a recommended similar to Naruto in some ways.
-The superhero manga, written by Kohei Horikoshi, has been published since 2014, the 4 seasons of the anime adaption were released between 2016 and 2020.
+My Hero Academia (僕のヒーローアカデミア), one of the most popular ongoing manga and anime series, is a recommended similar to Naruto in some ways.
+The superhero manga, written by Kohei Horikoshi, has been published since 2014, several seasons of the anime adaption have been released since 2016.

 There are a variety of heroes who have supernatural abilities called Quirks to fight against Villains.
 My Hero Academia focuses on a young boy named Izuku Midoriya, who does not have any Quirks at the first place.
 His growing-up story with other heroes is depicted in the manga and anime.

-The recent manga and anime series is inspired by American comics like Marvel and DC, which is mixed with the classic Japanese manga plot that you can see in Naruto at the same time.
+The recent anime series is inspired by American comics like Marvel and DC, which is mixed with the classic Japanese anime plot that you can see in Naruto at the same time.
 Izuku and Naruto are underestimated in an early stage but rapidly grow up with a tremendous effort.

 5. Dragon Ball